elixir-ecto/ecto/guides/howtos/Data mapping and validation.md

 In the example above, by breaking apart the mapping between the database and Elixir and between Elixir and the UI, our code becomes clearer and our data structures simpler.

 Note we have used `MyApp.Repo.insert_all/2` to add data to both "accounts" and "profiles" tables directly.
 We have chosen to bypass schemas altogether.
 However, there is nothing stopping you from also defining both `Account` and `Profile` schemas and changing `to_account/1` and `to_profile/1` to respectively return `%Account{}` and `%Profile{}` structs.
 Once structs are returned, they could be inserted through the usual `MyApp.Repo.insert/2` operation.
-Doing so can be especially useful if there are uniqueness or other constraints that you want to check during insertion.
+One can also check for uniqueness or other constraints during insertion by wrapping the structs in a changeset.

 ## Schemaless changesets